Understand the Profit Margins for FedEx Routes for Sale

 Evaluating Business Expenses

-Similarly, when you look at listed FedEx Ground routes, pay attention to their expenses.
+When you look at FedEx routes for sale, pay attention to their expenses.
 Look at what they claim to pay out for payroll, repair and maintenance costs, etc. Be leery of claims with figures far outside the ranges of other listed businesses.

 In our experience, payroll costs equal between 40 and 50% of total business revenue.
 Some very resourceful businesses keep payroll costs to 35%, but be cautious of claims that payroll costs are lower than 35% of total business revenue.
 Businesses with payroll costs above 50% have serious efficiency problems.